 I was born in Liverpool, my mum is a classically trained singer and so I followed ... but in my own footsteps.
 Influenced by soul, jazz and folk and particularly the songwriting and sounds of many artists I grew up listening to such as Fleetwood Mac, Joni Mitchell, Kate Bush, Peter Gabriel, Ella Fitzgerald, Billie Holiday, Stevie Wonder and Bob Marley, Cocteaux Twins, Led Zepplin.

-I began on the Liverpool music scene as a teenager singing ethereal backing vocals for Islands Of Dance later to become I-Lands, I lands released a single In The Rain and appeared supporting the Icicle Works at Pickwicks and James at Lark in the Park.
-I picked up the acoustic guitar given to me by family friend Brian O'Hara from 60's band The Fourmost and began to write my own material, I recorded a few demos and played regularly at venues such as The Flying Picket and various other singer/songwriter haunts in and around Liverpool.
+I had picked up the acoustic guitar when I was 15 given to me by close family friend Brian O'Hara from 60's band The Fourmo!st and eventually I began to write my own material, I recorded a few demos and played regularly at venues such as The Flying Picket and various other singer/songwriter haunts in and around Liverpool.
 And even played at one of the last CND rallies in the centre of Liverpool Town.

 Moving to London in May 1993 was a huge change and led to regular gigs in the Acoustic Room of the Mean Fiddler where I met drummer Malcolm Hawkes who introduced me to his brother Martin (guitarist), and along with Nick Cohen (Incognito, Annie Lennox) on bass guitar this led to the formation of The Mighty House.